discordjs/guide/guide/voice/the-basics.md

 ## Joining voice channels

-Joining a voice channel is easy, here's a common example:
+Joining a voice channel is easy; here's a common example:

 ```js
 client.on('message', async message => {